wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-2.md

 - <router-link to="/blog/python-projects-with-poetry-and-vscode-part-1">Started a new project</router-link>, Created a Virtual Environment, and added, deleted and updated dependencies.
 - Added our [Virtual Environment to VSCode](#setting-up-poetry-on-vscode), [Configured _Flake8_](#flake8) to _lint_ our code as we type, choose [_Black_](#black) as the formatter and [included _Pytest_](#pytest) to run our tests in a visual way.

-Finally, in the [third](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-3) and last article we will:
+Finally, in the <router-link to="/blog/python-projects-with-poetry-and-vscode-part-3">third and last article</router-link> we will:

 - Write a sample library.
 - Build our project with _Poetry_.